-· Analysis of the consolidated annual financial statements for the year to identify the relevant headings in the financial

-• On the basis of this information, those processes from which transactions are processed are identified and finally reflected
+- Analysis of the consolidated annual financial statements for the year to identify the relevant headings in the financial statements and breakdowns. - On the basis of this information, those processes from which transactions are processed are identified and finally reflected in the aforementioned relevant headings and breakdowns.